MarceauKa/shaark/readme.md

 ### Translation

-Shaarli is actually available in **English**, **French** and **German**.
+Shaark is actually available in **English**, **French** and **German**.
 Feel free to make a pull request to add or update a localization.
 You can see laravel base localizations [on this repo](https://github.com/caouecs/Laravel-lang).

-### Your Shaarli
+### Your Shaark

-You host your own Shaarli public instance and you want to share it with other Shaarliers?
+You host your own Shaark public instance and you want to share it with other users?
-You can make a pull request to add it to our public listing located at [shaarlies.md](https://github.com/MarceauKa/laravel-shaarli/blob/dev/shaarlies.md).
+You can make a pull request to add it to our public listing located at [directory.md](https://github.com/MarceauKa/shaark/blob/dev/directory.md).

 ## Security